 - Demonstrations: Using video or written content demonstrate in real-time how useful and easy it is to use your products or services in everyday life, whether at work or elsewhere.
 The idea behind the education you provide here is to come across as an essential yet seamless addition to your audience’s current daily routines.

 - Social proof: Weave your products or services into the successful narrative of a happy customer.
-Social proof is especially useful in generating organic traffic and content because it has such strong power in incentivizing others to share your brand via word of mouth, which is the most effective form of advertising in the world.
+Social proof is especially useful in generating organic traffic and content because it has such strong power in incentivizing others to share your brand via word of mouth, which is the most effective form of advertising available to small and large businesses alike.

 - Tell a story: Narrative storytelling is some of the most powerful messaging used in any marketing funnel or website.
 If you have a clear starting and ending point that demonstrates a worthwhile journey, your new customers will have a blueprint to aspire to and replicate the same successes as your past customers.